Converg3nce/matic-docs/docs/validate/counter-stake-stage-2/binaries-validator-sentry-setup.md

 * Check for the parameter `addr_book_strict`.
 This should also be set to `false`

-* In the `persistent_peers` You will need to add your Sentry NodeID here.
-To get your Sentry NodeID you can run this command `heimdalld tendermint show-node-id` and add it in the following format.
+* In the `persistent_peers`, you will need to add your Sentry NodeID here.
+To get your Sentry NodeID, **you will need run this command on the Sentry node instance**: `heimdalld tendermint show-node-id` and add it in the following format.

 ```js
 persistent_peers = "sentry_machineNodeID@sentry_instance_ip:26656"
 ```

-Peers are the other nodes you want to sync to in order to maintain your full node.
-You can add peers in the file at `~/.heimdalld/config/config.toml` under `persistent_peers` with the format `NodeID@IP:PORT` or `NodeID@DOMAIN:PORT`

 #### 6.3: Start & sync Heimdall (Required for Sentry Node)